This document has two parts. First, a data flow analysis shows where each

 Transfer – Bilateral Identity Check

-transfer can proceed.
-The contract checks that both parties'
+Identity, the transfer can proceed.
+The contract performs a

 # Simulating the contract's bilateral identity check:

-receipt_bob_to_alice = False # Bob never called approve (he's public)
+receipt_pool_to_alice = False # pool never called approve (public)

 print("Bilateral identity check:")